rafisudrajat/rafisudrajat.github.io/_pages/people.md

 description: members of the lab
 nav: true
 nav_order: 3
-position_list: [staff,student,staff alumni, HDR alumni] #Make sure this is not empty
+position_list: [Staff, Student, Staff alumni, HDR alumni] #Make sure this is not empty

 profiles:
   # if you want to include more than one profile, just replicate the following block